matteodem/meteor-easy-search/docs/core.md

 ### Index

 The index is the only part that requires you to add configuration for it to work.
-You need to specify an __engine__ for the search logic, the __collection__ that contains the data that you want to search and the __fields__ to search over.
+You need to specify an __engine__ for the search logic, the __collection__ that contains the documents that you want to search and the __fields__ to search over.
 You can optionally specify permission to restrict general access to your index.
 You can also specify a __name__ if you want to create several indexes for the same collection.

 ```javascript